CyTube/cytu.be-policies/terms-of-use.md

 ## User Behavior

-  * Users must be 13 years old or older to register an account.
+  * Users must be at least 13 years old to register an account.
   * Impersonating other users, including but not limited to website staff, is prohibited.
   * Harassing other users is prohibited.